 When you earn an education degree, you learn how to teach successfully.
-Part of this learning is discovering that students learn in many ways.
-As a teacher, you strive to develop practices that help students learn effectively.
+Part of this process is discovering that students learn in many ways.
+As a teacher, you strive to develop practices that help students understand and interact with new information.

-One of the main goals of teaching is to help students retain and apply new knowledge.
-Scaffolding is a teaching technique that supports students acclimate to new learning.
-If you are new to teaching, you might wonder, what is scaffolding in education?
-Scaffolding is a powerful educational practice.
-Let's read more about it and how you will learn to apply it as you earn your education degree.
+Scaffolding is one such educational practice—a powerful one—that helps students retain and apply new knowledge.
+Scaffolding is a teaching technique that helps students acclimate to new learning.
+Continue reading to learn more about scaffolding in education and how to apply it as you earn your education degree.

 Your education degree program will introduce you to many theories of education.
-These educational theories, including scaffolding, are backed by research.
-The term “scaffolding” was originally coined in the 1970s.
-The word itself comes from construction and refers to the temporary platform that is set up for builders to stand on while they put up new walls and floors.
+Among them, the term “scaffolding” was coined in the 1970s.1 The word itself originates from construction and refers to the temporary platform that is set up for builders to stand on while they put up new walls and floors.
 In education, scaffolding is a way for teachers to provide support while students master new concepts and skills.

 At the beginning of the scaffolding process, the teacher provides a lot of support.
 That support is then removed in stages.
 This gradual decrease in the level of support is what constitutes the scaffolding process.
 Step by step, this process imparts confidence and facility with the new concept or skill.

-Scaffolding is tied to the work of the psychologist Lev Vygotsky, who is well known for several important contributions to educational theory.
-Vygotsky coined the term, “zone of proximal development.”
-A student's zone of proximal development is based on that student’s current developmental level and potential developmental level.
-This potential developmental level is relevant to scaffolding.
-To help a student learn a new task or concept, the teacher targets the student’s zone of proximal development.
-That means starting with what the student can do — the student’s current developmental level — and providing support that eventually tapers off as the student grows in knowledge and independence.
+Instructional scaffolding is tied to the work of the psychologist Lev Vygotsky, who is well known for several important contributions to educational theory.2 Vygotsky coined the term, “zone of proximal development,” which is based on a student’s current developmental level and potential developmental level.
+To help a student learn a new task or concept, the teacher targets the student’s zone of proximal development and provides support that eventually tapers off as the student grows in knowledge and independence.

 - Breaking the directions into small chunks